UnixLudi0/HippieGarland/README.md

 # HippieGarland
-My personal ricing of Hyprland as known as dotfiles.
+My personal ricing of Hyprland using ARU optimization.
-This dotfiles aims to bring optimization, integration, candy-eye to your desktop and Hyprland
+This project aims to bring optimization, integration, candy-eye to your desktop.
+This project is in passive development.
+Thanks to [ventureo](https://codeberg.org/ventureo) for mainteining the [ARU](https://ventureo.codeberg.page)

 ## Applications
 | Application Type         | Application Realization     |